CSS Margin

-The CSS margin property is used for creating space around the element.
-CSS provides different properties, with the help of which you can set the margin for an element’s each side (right, left, top and bottom).
+The CSS margin property is used to create space around an element.
+CSS provides individual properties to set the margin for each side of an element (top, right, bottom, and left).

 The individual sides